-All current policy and procedure manuals will be reviewed by legal counsel for compliance with federal, state, and local requirements.
-Include process for how new or revised policies are also reviewed by legal counsel.
+All current policy and procedure manuals will be reviewed by legal counsel at least once every three years for continued compliance with federal, state, and local requirements.
+Include process for how new or materially revised policies are also reviewed by legal counsel prior to adoption.

-Documentation: Provide documentation evidence from the corporate counsel attesting that legal counsel has completely reviewed all aspects of the policy/procedure manuals, including existing, new, or revised policies.
+Documentation: Provide documentation evidence from the corporate counsel attesting that legal counsel has completely reviewed all aspects of the policy/procedure manuals, including existing, new, or materially revised policies.